 A: Starting positions can be determined by pill draw, randomly-generated order, single car qualifying, batch qualifying or heat races.
 Check the schedule or watch your email the week before a race for information on which method will be used that week.
-After the positions are determined, head to the Snack Shack at the back of the track and walk up the stairs to the porch area.
-The starting order for your race will be posted there.
+The starting order for your race will be posted on WhatsAPP as well as the board in the Hot Chute.
 Once you see what position your child is starting in, get 4 paper numbers matching that position.
 You will tape these on the car using masking/painter's tape (make sure they are secure and won't come off during the race!).
 The numbers go on each side of the tail cone, on the front of the car and on the driver side (just in front of where the driver sits).
 Make sure your child knows what paper number they are as this is the number that is referred to in the race (don't worry, they'll use your child's name if he/she doesn't respond to the number).